 Hamilton's acceptance rate to medical school over the past seven years has varied from a low of 68% to a high of 93%.
 (Read below to see the qualifications medical schools seek.
-The selection process is complicated, and medical schools seek documentation of strong personal qualities and pertintent experience in addition to academic success.)
+The selection process is complicated, and medical schools seek documentation of strong personal qualities and pertainent experience in addition to academic success.)
 In recent years, better than 90% of students with a GPA of 3.5 or better were admitted the first time they applied, but these candidates presented resumes that included research, clinical work, and extensive service to their communities.
-The Hamilton College Health Professions Advisory Committee will prepare a letter of recommendation for any student who wishes to apply--there is no GPA requirement to receive a letter of support--however students are ecouraged to wait until their academic and non-academic credentials are in place before they file an application.
+The Hamilton College Health Professions Advisory Committee will prepare a letter of recommendation for any student who wishes to apply--there is no GPA requirement to receive a letter of support--however students are encouraged to wait until their academic and non-academic credentials are in place before they file an application.

 Each health profession has requirements specific to its application process, but it is fair to say that all require:

 The good news is that the majority of Hamilton College students arrive on campus with the study skills and time management techniques that allow them to succeed academically while participating in the activities that they care about.
 Students who find they need some help have a multitude of resources to assist them.
 Hamilton professors are accessible, helpful, and eager for your success.
 Students often assist their classmates, collaborating on understanding the material fully and questioning each other on topics to achieve full mastery.
 Many professors offer weekly review sessions.
-Students who find themselves struggling with a class should consult their academic advisors and discuss the situation with Leslie North.
+Students who find themselves struggling with a class should consult their academic advisors and discuss the situation with Leslie Bell.

 The Quantitative & Symbolic Reasoning Center offers student tutors for classes in biology, chemistry, physics, mathematics and economics.
 The Writing Center offers assistance with papers, reports and labs.
 Students who want to excel will find the support they need to do so.